reymon359/how-to-live/advices/Update others about your commitment/index.md

 ---
 name: 'Update others about your commitment'
-Categories: ['Respect', 'Communication', 'Commitment', 'Integrity', 'Truth', 'Trust', 'Honesty']
+Categories: ['Respect', 'Future', 'Communication', 'Commitment', 'Integrity', 'Truth', 'Trust', 'Honesty']
 ---
 # Update others about your commitment